Photo by Jens Lelie on Unsplash

 I’ve previously shared with you some useful tips about deeds and agreements.

-For example, where a lawyer has an option to prepare a non disclosure agreement or confidentiality deed.
-It can be prepared as a confidentiality deed or a confidentiality agreement.
+Sometimes you will have an option to either use a deed or an agreement.
+For example, where a lawyer has an option to prepare a non disclosure agreement or confidentiality deed for you.
+Your document can be prepared either as a confidentiality deed or as a confidentiality agreement.

-So if you had the choice, which should you use - deed or agreement ?
+So, if you had the choice, which should you use - deed or agreement ?

 Agreement | Deed |